 FastLane The National Science Foundation web site for transactions (e.g. proposal submission) between a research organization, its researchers, and NSF.

-FDP The Federal Demonstration Partnership is a cooperative initiative among 10 federal agencies and 98 institutional recipients of federal funds; its purpose is to reduce the administrative burdens associated with research grants and contracts.
-The primary benefit to member institutions has been the simplified and streamlined terms and conditions across FDP member federal agencies.
+FDP The Federal Demonstration Partnership is a cooperative initiative among 10 federal agencies and 154 institutional recipients; its purpose is to reduce the administrative burdens associated with research grants and contracts.
 The University of California is a member of FDP.

-Federal Business Opportunities (FedBizOpps) An index for government buyers to publicize their business opportunities, including research opportunities.
+Federal Business Opportunities (FedBizOpps) Changed to SAM.gov Contract Opportunities.
+An index for government buyers to publicize their business opportunities, including research opportunities.